History of Cook Hospital

 In 2015, Teresa Debevec took over as the new administrator having worked for the facility since May 1991.
 Kabetogama Township was added to the board (even though they were already in the district).
 ICARE Values were created.

 In 2016, Cook Nursing Home updated its name to Cook Care Center.
-Dr. Josie Norberg Lopez joined medical team and CFNP Emily Hadrava joined Scenic Rivers.
+Dr. Josie Norberg Lopez joined medical team.
 Construction began on the Care Center, “Caring For Our Community” which is an $8.5 million construction project that adds 17,275 square feet of new space and remodels the remaining Care Center space.

 Today, the Cook Hospital is a 14-bed Critical Access Acute Care facility with an attached 28-bed Long Term Care facility that employs a professional staff of more than 140.
 The hospital is governed by a board of fifteen District members designated by the voters of each township and the cities of Cook and Orr.
 These members serve a rural/small town population of 10,253 and encompass a radius of 2,500 square miles.
 The hospital has a 24-hour emergency service, radiology, laboratory, pharmacy, physical therapy, occupational therapy, speech therapy and cardiac rehabilitation.